Learning Informative Health Indicators Through Unsupervised Contrastive Learning: Methodology

+\textbf{Wear Assessment of Milling Machines:} After scaling the health indicator based on the validation dataset, we calculate and report the correlation and cosine similarity between the constructed health indicator and the true wear of the asset.
+Furthermore, for the trendability of the health indicator we report the Spearman correlation coefficient { as suggested in previous work} \cite{de2023developing}, as it is one of the primary requirements for health indicators.
+For evaluation purposes only, we also scale the health indicator to match the range of the wear values of the considered machine and report the mean squared error between the health indicator and the true wear.

-\textbf{Evaluation scheme of wheel defects:} A wheel is labeled defective if the median of five consecutive health indices is above the defined threshold.
-In addition to the balanced detection accuracy, we also evaluate the detection time of the defects (see \figref{fig:annotation}).
-For defective wheels, the time interval $dt$ (number of days) of the detection before or after wheel defect manifested itself in the CM data according to expert labeling is reported (see \figref{fig:annotation}).
-A negative value ($dt<0$) corresponds to a detection in the green zone, a positive value ($dt>0$) corresponds to a detection in the red zone, and a value of 0 corresponds to a detection in the orange zone ($dt=0$).
-Since detections in the red zone can potentially be critical, we additionally evaluate those with a relative measure $dr$ of the total delay time interval $dt>0$ to the entire time interval $DT$ in which the defect is present (see \figref{fig:annotation}).
-An early detection (in the green zone) could be considered favourable, as it allows for early maintenance planning.
-However, it can also indicate that the model is too sensitive to be used in real operations.
+\textbf{Unsupervised Health Monitoring of Railway Wheels:} We report the {confusion matrix as well as the} balanced detection accuracy of the wheels in the test dataset.
+Additionally, we evaluate the timing of defect detections (see \figref{fig:annotation}), as it is crucial to detect defects as early as possible.
+For defective wheels, we measure the time interval $dt$ (number of days) between the detection and when the wheel defect manifests itself in the CM data, as indicated by expert labeling (see \figref{fig:annotation}).
+A negative value ($dt<0$) corresponds to detection in the green zone (see \figref{fig:annotation}), a positive value ($dt>0$) corresponds to detection in the red zone, and $dt=0$ corresponds to a detection in the orange zone.
+Because detections in the red zone can potentially be critical, and the length of the red zone can vary substantially between different wheels, we further assess them using a relative measure $dr$ of the total delay time interval $dt>0$ in relation to the entire time interval $DT$ in which the defect was present during operation (see \figref{fig:annotation}).
+An early detection (in the green zone) may be favourable for early maintenance planning but could also indicate that the model is too sensitive for real operational use.
 Therefore, we consider detection in the orange zone as desirable.